WebAssembly/design/BinaryEncoding.md

 The following documents the current prototype format.
 This format is based on and supersedes the v8-native prototype format, originally in a [public design doc](https://docs.google.com/document/d/1-G11CnMA0My20KI9D7dBR6ZCPOBCRD0oCH6SHCPFGx0/edit?usp=sharing).

 ## High-level structure
-A module contains (in this order):
-* A stream of sections, containing for each section:
+A module contains a stream of sections, containing for each section:
   - ```uint8```: A [section type identifier](https://github.com/v8/v8/blob/master/src/wasm/wasm-module.h#L26) for the section
   - The section body (defined below by section type)